cbcrg/nf-phdcourse21/README.md

 You will see the execution of the `quantification` process.

-The `-resume` option cause the execution of any step that has been already processed to be skipped.
+The `-resume` option causes the execution of any step that has been already processed to be skipped.

 Try to execute it with more read files as shown below: